Elsa strengthens into the season's first hurricane, and could pose a threat to Florida by next week - KTVZ

 It is the third storm of the season to threaten the US coastline, potentially nearing the Florida Peninsula by next week, including around the site of the deadly Surfside condo collapse.

-Elsa has sustained winds of 85 mph, with gusts up to 90 mph, the National Hurricane Center said.
-At 2 p.m.
-ET, the Category 1 storm was racing west-northwest at 29 miles per hour, about 95 miles west-northwest of St. Vincent.
+Elsa has sustained winds of 85 mph, with gusts up to 105 mph, the National Hurricane Center said.
+At 8 p.m.
+ET, the Category 1 storm was racing west at 30 miles per hour, about 800 miles east-southeast of Kingston, Jamaica.

-It is expected to strengthen a little more in the next 36 hours, the hurricane center said.
+A hurricane warning is in effect for Jamaica, the southern portion of Haiti from Port Au Prince to the southern border with the Dominican Republic, and the southern coast of the Dominican Republic from Punta Palenque to the border with Haiti.

-A hurricane warning is in effect for the southern portion of Haiti from Port Au Prince to the southern border with the Dominican Republic and the southern cost of the Dominican Republic from Punta Palenque to the border with Haiti.
-A hurricane watch is in effect for Jamaica.
+A hurricane watch has been issued for six provinces in eastern Cuba.

-Tropical storm warnings are in place for St. Lucia, St. Vincent and the Grenadines, Martinique, and Dominica as the storm pulls away from the islands this afternoon, as well as Jamaica, the southern coast of the Dominican Republic east of Punta Palenque to Cabo Engano, and the coast of Haiti north of Port Au Prince.
+Tropical storm warnings are in place for the southern coast of the Dominican Republic east of Punta Palenque to Cabo Engano, and the coast of Haiti north of Port Au Prince.

-A tropical storm watch is in effect for Grenada and its dependencies, Saba and St. Eustatius, the north coast of the Dominican Republic from Cabo Engano to Bahia de Manzanillo, and the islands of Cayman Brac and Little Cayman.
+A tropical storm watch is in effect for Saba and St. Eustatius, the north coast of the Dominican Republic from Cabo Engano to Bahia de Manzanillo, and the islands of Cayman Brac and Little Cayman.

 “A hurricane warning means that hurricane conditions are expected somewhere within the warning area, in this case in the next few hours.
 Preparations to protect life and property should be rushed to completion,” the hurricane center said in a special advisory on Friday morning.